15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 When To Visit Dubrovnik Old Town

-Dubrovnik is best explored from May to early June or mid-September, avoiding the peak season (July and August) and crowds.
-If you’re visiting the old town in Dubrovnik for the day, early morning or late afternoon is ideal – you’ll miss the peak cruise ship hours.
+Dubrovnik is best explored from May to early October, avoiding the peak season where possible (July and August) and crowds.
+If you’re visiting the old town in Dubrovnik for the day, early morning or late afternoon is ideal – you’ll miss the cruise ship hours.

 How Long To Stay In Dubrovnik